deatrich/doc-with-pandoc-markdown/create-workspace.md

    * emacs (`$ sudo apt install emacs-gtk`{.console})

-I provide help syntax highlighting the *console input/output fenced code* for 'vim/gvim' only, with a few notes as well about 'kate'.
-Some people do not care about custom highlighting fenced code, in which case it doesn't matter which editor you use.
+I provide help syntax highlighting the *console input/output fenced code* with both 'vim/gvim' and 'kate'.
+If you are not documenting console input/output then it will not matter which editor you use.
+There are after all more than 130 computer 'languages' which Pandoc's Markdown is able to highlight.

 ```console
 // To install graphical vim: